 As with any pesto this is wonderful stirred through cooked pasta, smeared onto toast, swirled through a bowlful of steaming hot soup or vegetable stew, or thinned down with a little extra lemon juice and olive oil and used as a wonderful dressing.

 I like to use the leaves and stalks of coriander in my pesto, just chop up the stalks a little.
 By all means, use just the leaves if preferred.
 I’ve only come across white miso that’s made with rice, but some miso pastes are fermented with wheat or barley, so double-check the ingredients if you are gluten-free.

 makes 2 cups

 Place kale, garlic, pumpkin seeds, coriander and green chillies, if using, into a food processor.
 Pulse until finely chopped, you may need to stop it occasionally to scrape down the sides or move things around a little to get it all going.
 With the motor still running, drizzle in the olive oil in a steady stream.
 Lastly add the lemon juice and miso, give it one final whiz, taste and season with sea salt and black pepper.
-Store in a covered container in the fridge for up to 1 week.
+If not using straight away pack into a clean glass jar, cover with a thin film of olive oil and store in the fridge for up to 1 week.